 But we are unhappy.
 Why?
 Because if you take $161,000 putting inside the RA, then I’m left with $39,000.
 How to survive with $39,000 for the next seven years?
 Assuming that’s all you have, you know, the money that you have, no cash already.
 How is $39,000 sufficient for me to last until 62 years old before the first payout start?
 So unhappy.

 So, we look at the government say, “But I have got not enough money!”
 Then the government asks, “Why not enough money?”
 And then we say, “It is because you allow me to use my CPF money to buy the house, right?
 So, all my money is now stuck in the house.”
 So, the government says, “Let you use money to buy houses also kena complaint.
 Ok nevermind.
 Since you say all your monies are now stuck in the house, then I allow you to use your house to pledge up to $80,500.
 Since you say most of your money stuck there, I let you used your house to pledge up to the $80,500 so you no need to set aside $161,000 anymore.
 You only need to set aside $80,500.
 You can withdraw $119,000.
 You can take out more.
 In a way, I’m monetising your house.
 But subsequently, if you sell your house away, now the money comes out from the house already, right?
 Please put it back in your Retirement Account.
-Plus the 4% interest that you didn’t earn so that in the RA, you will have equal amount as the rest of your fellow Singaporeans who have put the $161,000 inside.
+Plus the 4% interest that you didn’t earn so that in the RA, you will have an equal amount as the rest of your fellow Singaporeans who have put the $161,000 inside.
 So that you will also have a good retirement.
 Got it?”

 Now, whether or not you believe this story, this is the intention.
-The whole idea is to make sure that we have sufficient amount for retirement.
+The whole idea is to make sure that we have a sufficient amount for retirement.
 Now, there’s a second reason which I really don’t have time to go and explain.
 It has got to do with how we calculate the $161,000.
 But I want to say this, that when we consider the CPF, I didn’t know about this honestly, it was not until when I sat in the panel that I understood that the CPF was never, never, it was never customised for people like you and me.
 The CPF policies are customised for people who belong to the second quintile in the population.

 Second quintile meaning to say that if you break the entire population household income into five parts, so assuming that the entire Singapore population, if we break the household income into five parts.
-So, this is first quintile.
+So, this is the first quintile.
 This is the fifth quintile.
 The fifth quintile is the people that earn the highest income.
 The first is the poorest of the poor.

 CPF policies are not meant to target the fifth quintile.
 Of course.
 These are the people that don’t need the CPF.
 They have more than enough money to retire.
 We also don’t target the first quintile.
 Why?
 No use.
 Their CPF no money.
-No need to have policy for them.
+No need to have a policy for them.
 I mean, no need to think about, no need to customise it for them because they won’t benefit very much because they don’t have much money inside their CPF anyway.
 So, we are targeting the people of the second quintile.

 For most of us here, I look around, you belong to the forth and fifth quintile.
 Correct?
 Silence means yes.
 Ok, we may not belong to the forth and fifth, but maybe we belong to the third.
 We definitely belong to the 2nd.
 We belong to the third or fourth quintile.
 Maybe.